 Another difference between a gasoline engine and a diesel engine is the manner in which engine speed is controlled.
 In any engine, speed (or power) is a direct function of the amount of fuel burned in the cylinders.
 Gasoline engines are self-speed-limiting, due to the method the engine uses to control the amount of air entering the engine.
 Engine speed is indirectly controlled by the butterfly valve in the carburetor.
 The butterfly valve in a carburetor limits the amount of air entering the engine.
 In a carburetor, the rate of air flow dictates the amount of gasoline that will be mixed with the air.
-Limiting the amount of air entering the engine.
-By limiting the amount of air entering the engine, and, therefore, limits the speed of the engine.
-By limiting the amount of air entering the engine speed beyond the point where the fuel burns 100% of the available air (oxygen).
+Limiting the amount of air entering the engine limits the amount of fuel entering the engine, and, therefore, limits the speed of the engine.
+By limiting the amount of air entering the engine, adding more fuel does not increase engine speed beyond the point where the fuel burns 100% of the available air (oxygen).